asagi4/comfyui-prompt-control/README.md

 For me this seems to be quite slow without the --highvram switch because ComfyUI will shuffle things between the CPU and GPU.
 YMMV.
 When things stay on the GPU, it's quite fast.

+## AITemplate support
+LoRA scheduling supports AITemplate.

+Due to sampler patching, your AITemplate nodes must be cloned to a directory called `AIT` under `custom_nodes` or the hijack won't find it.

 # TODO & BUGS